deltachat/deltachat-pages/es/gdpr-website.md

 to receive the data in a structured common and machine-readable format and the right to complain to a supervisory authority.

-## Amendment of the privacy policy
+## Modificación de la política de privacidad

 We reserve the right to update the present data protection regulations in view of the constantly changing legal and technical situation.